RuxinQu/ruxinqu/README.md

 I'm Ruxin Qu.

-I'm a Web Developer with 1 year of coding experience and 4 years of Linux/Unix experience.
+I'm a Web Developer passionate about writing clean and maintainable code.
 Recently, I graduated from the Full Stack Coding Bootcamp at the University of Washington.
-I hold an M.S degree in computational chemistry.
+I have an M.S degree in computational chemistry.

 I have a super cute golden retriever who often reminds me not to stay in front of the computer for too long and to go play!